Astrashh/TerraConfigurationNotes/pages/Feature Generation Stages.md

 - Terra world generation happens in several distinct [[Generation Stages]].
 Feature generation stages are a set of these world gen stages that occur after the [[Chunk Generator]] has created the initial terrain.
 - Feature generations stages are when [[Feature Config]]s are applied to the world.
-- You can define feature generation stages in the [[Config Pack Manifest]] like so:
+- You can define feature generation stages in the [[Pack Manifest]] like so:
   ```yaml
   ...